-People who are curious about Ethics Bowl can contact the coach, Andrew I. Cohen, email@example.com.
+People who are curious about Ethics Bowl can contact the coach, Andrew I. People who are curious about Ethics Bowl can contact the coach, Andrew I. Cohen, firstname.lastname@example.org.
 They can read about the Ethics Bowl at the website of the sponsoring professional organization, the Association for Practical and Professional Ethics.

-The 2015 Georgia State University Ethics Bowl team is:
+The 2020 Georgia State University Ethics Bowl team is:

 The assistant coach and graduate advisor is Phoenix Thompson (GSU MA candidate, 2022).

 The GSU Ethics Bowl team competed in a virtual regional competition in 2020 and performed well.

 The GSU Ethics Bowl team before the virtual 2020 Southeast Regional Ethics Bowl.